How to Communicate Your Needs Clearly in Relationships

 Why Many Struggle to Express Needs

-For example, inability to decline overtime leading to health issues, or bottling up frustrations with a partner until they explode, are common consequences.
+However, silent endurance does not improve relationships.
+Inability to decline overtime leading to health problems, or bottling up frustrations with a partner until they explode, are common consequences of unexpressed needs.
+The "kindness of not speaking up" is actually just "postponing the problem," eventually inviting larger conflicts.

 Use I-messages

 Say "I feel anxious when I wait a long time" instead of "You are always late."
-For instance, I-messages reduce defensive reactions by about 40%, enabling constructive dialogue.
+You-messages make the other person feel judged or criticized, structurally inviting defensive counterarguments.
+I-messages, on the other hand, simply state your feelings as fact, making it harder for the other person to argue back.
+I-messages reduce defensive reactions by about 40%, enabling constructive dialogue.

 Apply the DESC method